pawel-jasnowski/Covid19_portfolio/README.md

 Dataset is available for free at: (https://ourworldindata.org/coronavirus)

 The data on the coronavirus pandemic is updated daily.
 I have extracted some of the original data to two files: deaths and vaccination.
 Thea reason why is - to much information at once and I wanted to split this original dataset to two separately files to make 'join queries' in SQL.
 Check temp.ipynb for code.
+In fact - there is a lot more information that I need for that project but I will leave it as it is.

-WARNING - dataset from https://ourworldindata.org/coronavirus could be pretty big - I could not uploud it to github.
+WARNING - dataset from https://ourworldindata.org/coronavirus is pretty big - I could not uploud it to github.
 As You download it as 'owid-covid-data' go to my 'temp.ypynb' and split this dataset.

 ## Technology Stack